hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 Let us not talk about the night (noisy, uncomfortable, hard ground, ...) but the breakfast was really good, because we bought some "Koko-Mjöll" (so chocolate milk for each 250 ISK / 2 € / 2 $) and blueberry muffins (each 500 ISK / 4 € / 5 $ but definitely worth it).

-In the morning we went for a small hike in the nearby Laugahraun lava field but the bus to Reykjavík left at 1pm.
+In the morning we went for a small hike in the nearby Laugahraun lava field but the bus to Reykjavík left at 1 p.m.
 The bus was actually a modified truck with the rear part built into a bus.
 Awesome vehicle!
 The drive to the Hekla volcano was quite rough but until then the road was paved and therefore the journey became more comfortable.